The thing I like most about this sushi rice recipe is its infinite versatility!

 - Pour the vinegar sauce over the rice as soon as you get it out of the Instant Pot;

 Now, if there is any rice leftover, don’t throw it away.
-You can either store in the fridge, in an airtight container, or use it to make other meals like risotto or a side dish to orange chicken.
-Some people also freeze it but I don’t recommend it.
-The rice gets weird in taste and texture once it’s unfrozen.
+You can either store in the fridge or use it as a side dish to orange chicken.

 - 1 cup short grain Japanese rice